 Google Map Link.
 It’s in the Bixby Knolls neighborhood of Long Beach.
 Cute and artsy.
 Great restaurants.
 Good vibe.
 You’ll love it!

 FREE with your purchased class on day of admission.
-Online registration will be up soon.

 $10 at the door.
 There will be NO advance tickets sales this year (other than group registration).

 Cash or credit card only at the door; no checks please.

 For groups of 10+, please contact us for registration information.

 There are plenty of spots to sit and knit/crochet/spin/weave/chat/hang out, whatever you want to do.
 We’d love to have you come and hang out.
 Bring your friends and meet new ones!